rkapoor10/ritikkapoor-portfolio/README.md

 # My Portfolio
 This is my portfolio in the making.
 Currently learning git, git hub, vs code and more.
 At present, I know -
-1.React
+1.React JS
-1.NodeJS
-2.JavaScript
-3.Repl.it
-4.CHALK
+2.Vanilla JS
+3.NodeJS
+4.JavaScript
+5.Repl.it
+6.CHALK
-5.HTML  CSS
+7.HTML  CSS
-6.Markdown
+8.Markdown